darrenldl/ocaml-SeqBox/README.md

     - otherwise nothing is done
   4. If possible, report/record if the SHA256 hash of decoded file matches the recorded hash during encoding
     - if reference block is a metadata block, and contains the hash field, then the output file will be hashed to check against the recorded hash
+      - output file will not be deleted even if hash does not match
     - otherwise nothing is done

 #### To successfully encode a file